panagiotisbellias/e-mesitis/docs/UseCases.md

 ### **UC1 – Register a New Residence**
 **Primary Actor:** Landlord / Agent
 **Goal:** Add a new property listing to the system.
-**Implementation Status:** 🚧 *Partially Implemented*
+**Implementation Status:** ✅ *Implemented*
-**Progress Notes:** Constructors and setters are implemented; UI and validation pending.
+**Progress Notes:**
+- CLI-based flow operational for both Apartment and DetachedHouse.
+- Validation and persistence planned for next milestone.
-**Preconditions:** User has access to the system.
+**Preconditions:** User has access to the system via CLI.
 **Main Flow:**
-1. User selects “Add Residence”.
+1. System logs message: “=== Register a New Residence ===”
-2. System prompts for type (Apartment / Detached House).
+2. User selects residence type (Apartment or Detached House).
-3. User enters details (municipality, area, construction year, bedrooms, bathrooms, price).
+3. System prompts for details (municipality, area, construction year, bedrooms, bathrooms, rent).
-4. For *Apartment*: floor, parking, warehouse.
+4. For Apartment: input includes floor, parking, warehouse.
-   For *DetachedHouse*: floors, plot area, fireplace.
+   For DetachedHouse: input includes floors, plot area, fireplace.
-5. System validates and stores the residence.
+5. System creates a new residence object and stores it in memory.
+6. System logs successful registration message.
-**Postconditions:** The residence object is created and added to the list of available properties.
+**Postconditions:** Residence is registered and stored in the current runtime session.

 ---